moechofe/lowresrmx/project.flutter/client_app/asset/manual.md

 ## Program Language

 The programming language follows the path of the original Lowres NX.
-It's a 🌐[BASIC-type language](https://en.wikipedia.org/wiki/BASIC) and here's how to use it.
+It's a 🌐&nbsp;[BASIC-type language](https://en.wikipedia.org/wiki/BASIC) and here's how to use it.

 ### Program